Visit our online resources library

 - The Multi Purpose Taxi Program makes transport more accessible for Victorians with a severe and permanent disability and are unable to use public transport without assistance.
 Eligibility conditions apply.

 - Travellers’ Aid Centres – these provide free assistance to travellers and a rest station for a few hours.
 There are three locations in central Melbourne.
 You can arrange for a guide to meet you.

 - Palliative Care Australia a national palliative care service directory.

-- Chronic Illness Alliance & Maurice Blackman Cashman tip sheet about travel insurance for people who may wish to travel despite their illness.
+- Chronic Illness Alliance & Maurice Blackman Cashman provide information about insurance for people who may wish to travel despite their illness.

 - Australian Government Department of Foreign Affairs and Trade for tips on Travelling Well.